yanmasharski/ralph-wiggum-cursor/README.md

 An implementation of [Geoffrey Huntley's Ralph Wiggum technique](https://ghuntley.com/ralph/) for Cursor, enabling autonomous AI development with deliberate context management.

+> Fork of [agrimsingh/ralph-wiggum-cursor](https://github.com/agrimsingh/ralph-wiggum-cursor) with updated model defaults and a 190k token rotation threshold.

 > "That's the beauty of Ralph - the technique is deterministically bad in an undeterministic world."

 ## What is Ralph?